shivamtrivedi10/Capstone-Project_Loan-Default-Prediction/README.md

 I have provided below a quick snapshot of the steps taken in completing my Capstone Project.

 <div style="text-align: justify">
-While searching for the main course Project (called CapStone at General Assembly), I decided that the Project should include application of all the tools and models that I have learned in my intensive 3 months Data Science course at GA, which meant it should have a medium to advanced application of python programming skills, data cleaning, statistical modelling as well as language processing.
+While searching for the main course Project (called CapStone at General Assembly), I decided that the Project should include application of all the tools and models that I have learned in the intensive 3 months Data Science course at GA, which meant it should have a medium to advanced application of python programming skills, data cleaning, statistical modelling as well as language processing.
 However, since time was of essence, I finally decided on a Project by ‘Home Credit’ which I found on Kaggle.
 While it did not require much NLP skills (or any), it did require a lot of feature engineering and modelling expertise, which I thought is what I can settle for as of now and can then take up an NLP side project in the future.
 </div>

-Home Credit, a  is an international non-banking financial company which provides loans to customers with no or not enough credit history who traditionally may not be able to get financed by banks or other NBFCs.
+Home Credit, is an international non-banking financial company which provides loans to customers with no or not enough credit history who traditionally may not be able to get financed by banks or other NBFCs.

 This Project is about predicting customers who will default based on information provided by a detailed loan application and other records including previous loan/payment records of the same customers as well credit-bureau information and external credit information from other sources.
 The Company has separately provided test data on which the competing teams will have to submit their predictions.
-Since I am doing this as part of my Course and may not be able to get my predictions verified from Home Credit as the Project is way past its due date, I will be splitting up the training data into train and test segments.

 A quick overview of all the files is below: